slipguru/l1l2py/doc/tools.rst

    import numpy

-This module contains useful function to use in combination with the main function of the package.
+This module contains useful functions to be used in combination with the main functions of the package.

-The functions included in this module are divided in four group:
+The functions included in this module are divided in four groups:

 * :ref:`range_generators`
 * :ref:`data_normalizer`